 Please do not bring unspayed females during their heat cycle or near the time their heat cycle begins.
-Also, please wait three weeks after the last symptoms of the heat cycle to be sure that her elevated hormone levels don’t attract extra attention to her.
+Also, please wait four weeks after the last symptoms of the heat cycle to be sure that her elevated hormone levels don’t attract extra attention to her.
 (This WILL happen so please do err on the side of too much time after cycle rather than too little.)

 If at any time we suspect that your dog’s hormones are causing issues for them in the playroom, we will talk to you about it and may recommend you find a different exercise solution.
 Often, the issue is not with the unspayed or unneutered dog’s behavior, but with the reaction of the other dogs to him or her.

 Can I stop by to check Fuzzy Buddy’s out?